Nottingham Victoria railway station: Decline

-Victoria station was finally closed on 4 September 1967 and demolished (amidst much opposition), leaving only the clocktower to survive amongst the new Victoria Shopping Centre and flats.
-The station site was bought by Capital and Counties Property Company Limited from British Rail with a plan to spend £7.5m on the first stage of development.
+Victoria station was finally closed on 4 September 1967 and was demolished, amidst much opposition, leaving only the clocktower to survive amongst the new Victoria Shopping Centre and flats.
+The station site was bought by Capital and Counties Property Company Limited from British Rail, with a plan to spend £7.5m on the first stage of development.
 This was reportedly the largest commercial development in Britain ever carried out by a private developer outside of the London area.
 Goods trains continued to pass through the site of Victoria until May 1968, with two running lines left in place amidst the demolition of the main station.

 Present day

 The site is now occupied by the Victoria Shopping Centre and housing in the form of Victoria Flats, Nottingham's tallest building (256 feet / 72m tall).
 The new structure incorporates the original station's clock tower.
 From the bottom level of the shopping centre's car park, in the former station's deep cutting, the entrance of Mansfield Road railway tunnel remains visible.

 Upon the closure of the Great Central railway and the Great Northern/London and North Western Joint line to Melton Mowbray (via Barnstone), Nottingham also lost other important stations: Nottingham London Road High Level and Nottingham London Road Low Level.

-Nottingham's other mainline station, Nottingham Midland, remains in service.
+The city's other main line station, Nottingham Midland, remains in service.

 Redevelopment plans for the Victoria Shopping Centre will see an extension built northwards, filling in the last section of the former station's deep cutting and concealing the entrance to the Mansfield Road Tunnel.